carmine560/trading-assistant/README.md

 command.</td></tr>

 <tr><td><code>('check_daily_loss_limit', 'ALERT_TEXT')</code></td>
-<td>Check if the loss has reached the daily loss limit.
-If it has, speak the
+<td>Check whether the loss has reached the daily loss limit.
+If it has, speak
-alert text and exit.
-You must call the <code>get_cash_balance</code> command below before using this command.
-The <code>-DLL</code> option configures the non-percent, negative daily loss limit ratio (from -1.0 to 0.0), and the daily loss limit is: $$cash\ balance \times utilization\ ratio \times daily\ loss\
+the alert text and exit.
+You must call the <code>get_cash_balance</code>
-limit\ ratio$$. <strong>Note</strong>: Trading fees, not considered here, may cause further cash balance reduction.</td></tr>
+command below before using this command.
+The <code>-DLL</code> option configures the non-percent, negative daily loss limit ratio (from -1.0 to 0.0), and the daily loss limit is: $$cash\ balance \times utilization\ ratio \times daily\ loss\ limit\ ratio$$. <strong>Note</strong>: Trading fees, not considered here, may cause further cash balance reduction.</td></tr>

 <tr><td><code>('check_maximum_daily_number_of_trades', 'ALERT_TEXT')</code></td>
-<td>Check if the current number of trades for the day exceeds the maximum daily
+<td>Check whether the current number of trades for the day exceeds the maximum
-number of trades.
+daily number of trades before placing a new trade.
 If it does, speak the alert text and exit.
-You must call the
+It checks the persisted <code>current_number_of_trades</code>
-<code>count_trades</code> command below before using this command.
+value for the current day.
+Call the <code>count_trades</code> command below after a trade has been executed so future checks include it.
 The
 <code>-MDN</code> option configures the maximum daily number of trades.
 A zero
-value for it indicates unlimited trades.</td></tr>
+value indicates unlimited trades.</td></tr>

 <tr><td><code>('count_trades',[ 'CHAPTER_OFFSET'])</code></td>
 <td>Count the number of trades for the day.
 Additionally, write a chapter